CISM CERTIFICATION: HOW TO BECOME A CYBER SECURITY MANAGER

-A security manager is an IT professional who has likely seen and done it all.
+A cyber security manager is an IT professional who has likely seen and done it all.
 They have been through scores of technical and systems audits, have amassed higher education and skills, and are able to delegate resources and authority to other employees as it best suits their company's needs.

 You will work with them to create strategies for security protocols and audits.
 They will carry out your policies and procedures for corporate computer security to ensure that the company does not fall victim to corporate crime.

-Then, it will be imperative to direct your team towards solutions that will ensure that future breaches do not occur.
+Then, it will be imperative to direct your team toward solutions that will ensure that future breaches do not occur.
 Another of your responsibilities will be to stay current with trends in cyber security.
 You may also want to consult with law enforcement professionals who specialize in cyber crime.
-The more you know about how the bad guys are creating and using malware or other tactics, the safer your databases will be.
+The more you know about how the bad guys create and use malware or other tactics, the safer your databases will be.